tinythings/microhop/README.md

 In `./target/release` you should have a binary, called `microgen`.
 This is all you need.

+> NOTE: You might need to adjust your setup.
+For example, on Debian you would need to install `libclang-dev` and `libblkid-dev` packages.

 ### Configuration

 Configuration is also a profile.
 This is the basic start: